-As balancing markets become more unstable due to the increase of asynchronous renewable energy on the system and roll off of fossil fuel capacity, hedging balancing costs, at the right price, is another way to improve returns and de-risk profit erosion.
+As balancing markets become more unstable due to the increase of asynchronous renewable energy on the system and the roll off of fossil fuel capacity, hedging balancing costs, at the right price, is another way to improve returns and de-risk profit erosion.

 |Asset operating costs|

-Obviously weather conditions and predictability of same have a massive impact on the performance of a renewable energy project.
+Obviously weather conditions, and predictability of same, have a massive impact on the performance of a renewable energy project.
 Weather derivatives can be used to hedge an asset or portfolio of assets to offset some of the weather risk.

 |Hedging Interest Rates|